Dr Ann Craft’s work on disability was ahead of its time through the 80s and 90s.

 1997 – Pam Cooke & the Ann Craft Trust

-In 1997, Pam Cooke was appointed Director and in 1998 NAPSAC relaunched as the Ann Craft Trust (ACT) in recognition of the enormous impact of Dr Ann Craft’s work in the field and to reflect the broadening of ACT’s remit to include safeguarding from all types of abuse.
+In 1997, Pam Cooke was appointed Director and in 1998 NAPSAC relaunched as the Ann Craft Trust in recognition of the enormous impact of Dr Ann Craft’s work in the field and to reflect the broadening of the Trust’s remit to include safeguarding from all types of abuse.

-Pam Cooke was appointed Director and developed ACT to become nationally renowned as a safeguarding expert and an advocate for equality and the rights of children with disabilities and adults at risk.
+Pam Cooke was appointed Director and developed The Ann Craft Trust to become nationally renowned as a safeguarding expert and an advocate for equality and the rights of children with disabilities and adults at risk.

 2002 – Dr Deborah Kitson

-In 2002, Pam retired after 10 years committed to the Trust and its work to safeguard people from abuse.
+In 2002, Pam retired after 10 years.
 Dr Deborah Kitson was appointed CEO.

-Over the next 15 years, Deborah transformed ACT into the flourishing and widely respected organisation it is today through hard work, determination and through inspiring not only the ACT team but others across the social work sector and beyond.
+Over the next 21 years, Deborah transformed The Ann Craft Trust into the flourishing and widely respected organisation it is today through hard work, determination and through inspiring not only the team but others across the social work sector and beyond.